nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 Complete the following steps to provision the certificate:

 1. Open the LTE Link Monitor app from nRF Connect for Desktop.
 #.
-In the :guilabel:`Settings` pane of the side panel, deselect the checkbox for :guilabel:`Automatic requests` if it is selected.
+In the **SETTINGS** section of the side panel, deselect the checkbox for :guilabel:`Automatic requests` if it is selected.

    .. figure:: /images/ltelinkmonitor_automaticrequests.png
       :alt: LTE Link Monitor - Automatic requests check box